CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

   randomWinningSide, // optional - boolean; defaults to false which results in always { winningSide: 1 }
-  tournamentAttributes, // optionsl -object attributes will be applied to generated tournamentRecord tournamentExtensions, // optional - array of extensions to be attached to tournamentRecord });
+  tournamentAttributes, // optionsl -object attributes will be applied to generated tournamentRecord tournamentExtensions, // optional - array of extensions to be attached to tournamentRecord uuids, // optional - array of uuids to be used in entity generators });

 tournamentEngine.setState(tournamentRecord);